Building upon firm foundations as young people transition to secondary education.

 - College days, which provide students of all ages to work within their college focusing on aspects such as culture, charity or PSHE;

-- Annual school performance: GA believes that as many students as possible should have the experience of performing to an audience.
+- Annual school performance: Gateway believes that as many students as possible should have the experience of performing to an audience.
 Whilst there are many opportunities to perform to peers during Year 7 and 8 drama.
 The annual performance is the prime opportunity for students to experience performance to the wider community;

 - GLC Literary Festival: This is an annual celebration of the written word through student performances;